 Sevier Playa – Millard County, Utah, United States

-Located approximately 130 miles south of Great Salt Lake and near major potash producers, the Sevier Playa Project is a terminal lakebed brine deposit in Millard County, Utah and covers approximately 124,000 acres.
+Located approximately 130 miles south of Salt Lake City and near major potash producers, the Sevier Playa Project is a terminal lakebed brine deposit in Millard County, Utah and covers approximately 124,000 acres.

-Sharing the geology of the prehistoric Lake Bonneville, major element concentrations in the Sevier Playa brine include sodium (Na), magnesium (Mg), potassium (K), chlorine (Cl) and sulfate (SO4).
-Although the Company’s primary focus is SOP (K2SO4), other potential ancillary mineral production includes Sulfate of Potash Magnesia (SOPM) and Magnesium Sulfate (MgCl2).
+Sharing the geology of prehistoric Lake Bonneville with the Great Salt Lake, Sevier Playa brine contains major elemental concentrations of sodium (Na), magnesium (Mg), potassium (K), chlorine (Cl) and sulfate (SO4).
+Although the Company’s primary focus is SOP (K2SO4), other potential mineral production includes magnesium sulphate, magnesium chloride, sodium sulphate, and possibly lithium.

 The first known systematic study of the area to determine the economic viability of the minerals was conducted in the 1970’s by geologist Murray Godbe and his team.
 They found indications of a vast pool of brine containing potassium and other important minerals in the Sevier Playa sediments.
 The team subsequently drilled hundreds of wells taking brine samples from across the vast lake surface and from many depths.
 However, the development and production of the project was shelved after the death of both its financier, W.D.
 Hayden, and Godbe.